 Papadums are fragrant, spicy, chickpea crisps that people happily call Happala in Karnataka.
 The seasonings mentioned below are merely suggestions.
-All manner of finely ground spice blends may be added, from sundry Curry and Masalas to Dukkah, Zatar, Gomasio…you name it.
+All manner of finely ground spice blends may be added to the dough, from sundry store-bought curry powders, to Duqqas, Zatars, or Gomasios.

 - 2 cups chickpea flour